Mukarram Khan

 Mukarram Khān Chishtī was the Subahdar of Bengal during the reign of Mughal emperor Jahangir from 1626 to 1627.
-Prior to this, he had served as the Thanadar of Bhawal, governor of Koch Hajo, Sardar of Sylhet and Subahdar of Orissa.
+He had previously served as the Thanadar of Bhawal, governor of Koch Hajo, Sardar of Sylhet and Subahdar of Orissa.

 Background

 Mukarram was the son of Shaykh Badi Bayazid, who was later known as Mu'azzam Khan.
 The Shaykh was a grandson of Salim Chishti of Fatehpur Sikri.
 Mukarram's paternal grandmother milk-nursed Jahangir on his birth.
 In 1596, Shaykh Bayazid became a mansabdar of 400 and later of 2,000 soldiers.
 At the ascension of Emperor Jahangir, the Shaykh became a mansabdar of 3,000 and given the title of Mu'azzam Khan on the 1st of Jumada al-Thani.
 He then became the Subahdar of Delhi Subah and in 1608, a mansabdar of 4,000 soldiers and 200 horses.
 He is buried in Fatehpur Sikri.
 Mukarram's brothers were Abd as-Salam and Muhi ad-Din Shaykh.
 Due to this noble background, Emperor Jahangir referred to Mukarram as a Khana-zad (a houseborn individual).